QwenLM/Qwen-Drive-1.0/docs/data.md

 ## Bundled files

-The repository ships the four benchmark scene files under `data/benchmarks/` and a runnable demo under `data/demo/`, which holds four WOD-E2E validation scenes with their frames packed into `frames.parquet` plus six self-contained perception frames under `perception/`.
-Benchmark scene files reference frames relative to each dataset's frame root.
+The repository ships a runnable demo under `data/demo/`, which holds four WOD-E2E validation scenes with their frames packed into `frames.parquet` plus six self-contained perception frames under `perception/`.
 The demo files use paths relative to `data/demo/` itself.
+The benchmark scene files are not shipped.
+Each is built from the official validation split of its dataset, see [building the validation scene files](#building-the-validation-scene-files), and references frames relative to that dataset's frame root.

 ## Scene record